COVID-19: Test & Trace Support payment

 The payment will total £500 for those who qualify.
 These are the criteria under which you can apply.

-- You must have been asked by NHS Test and Trace to self-isolate on or after 28th September.
+- You must have been asked by NHS Test and Trace to self-isolate on or after 28 September OR

 - You must be employed or self-employed